csdms/csdms-carpentry/lessons/shell/07-cluster-and-pbs.md

 these files are on your local computer.
 We need to transfer the files
 from your computer to ***beach***.
-Start by opening a new terminal window on your computer, change to your **Desktop** directory, and get a directory listing:
+Start by opening a new terminal window on your computer.
+This new command promp will be connected to your local computer, not ***beach***!
+Change to your **Desktop** directory and get a directory listing:

 ~~~ {.bash}